-Alarmed at the potential imminent loss of a fantastic pub and local asset, CAMRA, working with the Aldershot Civic Society, local councillors and other members of the community, are trying to see if there is interest amongst the wider community to get together and fundraise to buy and run the pub.
+Alarmed at the potential imminent loss of a fantastic pub and local asset, CAMRA, working with the Aldershot Civic Society, local councillors and other members of the community galvanised interest amongst the wider community to get together and fund raise to buy and run the pub.

 If this can be achieved it means that the pub would be both owned and controlled by a significant number of people from within the community.
 As a result, local folk would have a real stake in the pub and the opportunity to have a say in how it is run.
 The White Lion can then become a facility which truly reflects the wants and needs of the local area whilst still being a viable business – helped by the fact that people will often be more inclined to support and use ‘their’ pub.

-If you have not visited the White Lion, it’s well worth calling in for a beer at 20 Lower Farnham Road, Aldershot.
+If you have not visited the White Lion, it’s well worth calling in for a beer (when they reopen!) at 20 Lower Farnham Road, Aldershot.
 GU12 4EA.